-- The student’s active duty service as a member of the military or of a person considered to be a member of the student’s family or someone who is otherwise considered to a have a sufficiently close relationship to the student.
+- The student’s active duty service as a member of the military or of a person considered to be a member of the student’s family or someone who is otherwise considered to have a sufficiently close relationship to the student.

-- A change of the student’s work schedule that is beyond the control of the student and that affects the student’s ability to satisfactorily complete the course.
+- A change of the student’s work schedule that is beyond the control of the student and affects the student’s ability to satisfactorily complete the course.

 - Other good causes as determined by the University on an individual basis.

 Please note that documentation must be provided in support of any of the circumstances noted above.

 The following circumstances will not be considered valid reasons for requesting an exception to the 6-course drop limit:

 - Possibility of receiving a grade that will lower the grade point average.

 Please note that this policy may vary from other institutions.
 For more information on this policy, contact the Office of the University Registrar.